o3de/o3de.org/content/docs/user-guide/scripting/lua/properties.md

 The properties inside the Properties Table are exposed to **O3DE Editor**.
 Properties outside the Properties Table are private and not displayed in the editor.

-The following example is a Properties table for an character controller.
+The following example is a Properties table for a character controller.

 ```lua
 -- Properties Table Example